cabo/cbor-numbers/draft-bormann-cbor-numbers.md

   point operation such as 1.0/0.0 (positive infinity) or −1.0/0.0 (negative infinity); they react to comparisons as one would expect.
-* NaN: a _floating point datum_ that is not a number (NaN), used to represent computations that didn't lead to a numeric result, not even an infinity.
+* NaN: a _floating point datum_ that is not a number (NaN), used to represent computations that did not lead to a numeric result, not even an infinity.
   A commonly implemented example for such a computation is 0.0/0.0.
   The formats provide a way to include additional information with a